sudheeshe/TFOD_1_Custom_Instance_Segmenation_Template/README.md

 ![alt text](https://github.com/sudheeshe/TFOD_1_Custom_Instance_Segmenation_Template/blob/main/readme_imgs/30_.jpg?raw=true)

 #### Note:
-If your training is stuck at `global_step/sec:0` the problem will be the train.record or test.record will not get generated properly.
+If your training is stuck at `global_step/sec:0` the problem will be the train.record or test.record which not generated properly.
 Check the size of these file and if needed create new one.

 ### To view tensorboard logs